MattiaLimone/dnn-hmm/README.md

 ```

 ## Additional dependency LPCTorch2
-This library is the same as LpcTorch https://github.com/yliess86/LPCTorch with updated dependencies
+This library is the same as LPCTorch https://github.com/yliess86/LPCTorch with updated dependencies.

-Use pip uitlity to install the dependency from our Repo ( may require to run as sudo )
+Use pip uitlity to install the dependency from our Repo (may require to run as sudo).
 ```
 pip install https://github.com/Attornado/LPCTorch2/archive/refs/heads/master.zip
 ```